wangziqi2013/wangziqi2013.github.io/_posts/2020-07-27-a-case-for-toggle-aware-gpu-compression.markdown

 ---

 This paper proposes a compression-based bus transmission scheme for reducing the energy and power consumption while retaining the benefits of bandwidth reduction with compression.
-The paper points out that compression can reduce the bandwidth of data transmission over the system bus and inter-component links, which is especially effective for GPGPU, since GPGPUs are more likely to be memory bound.
+The recognizes that compressing data before they are transmitted can reduce the bandwidth of data transmission over the system bus and inter-component links, which is especially effective for GPGPU, since GPGPUs are more likely to be memory bound.

+This paper points out, however, that transmitting compressed data may consume more power compared with transmissing the same amount of uncompressed data, constituting a new trade-off in the compression paradigm.
+The extra power consumption is a result of higher per-bit entropy, meaning that each bit carries more information than in the uncompressed case.
+This is totally natural and unaviodable with compression, since the goal of compression is to reduce the number of bits required for storing the same amount of information.